 Lisa M. Thompson

 Dr. Thompson is a Professor, tenured, in the Nell Hodgson Woodruff School of Nursing and jointly appointed in the Gangarosa Department of Environmental Health in the Rollins School of Public Health.
-She is the Director of Graduate Studies for the PhD program in nursing at Emory University.
 She is a member of Emory’s Network for Evaluation and Implementation Sciences at Emory University (NEISE).
 She is a Fellow of the American Academy of Nurses.
 Her areas of research and education are focused on air pollution, climate change, and implementation science.
 She is a member of the Emory Climate Research Initiative established by Provost Ravi Bellamkonda to bring together faculty with diverse expertise to advance climate-related research and curricula across the Emory campus.